Alexa Chopivsky, Executive Director

 Ms. Chopivsky received a BA from Yale University with distinction in Political Science and Russian & East European Studies, an MS from Columbia University Graduate School of Journalism, and an MIPP from Johns Hopkins University’s School of Advanced International Studies.
 Contact: [email protected]

-Lindsay Sharman, Program Associate
+Lindsay Sharman, Senior Program Officer

 Lindsay Sharman Headshot

-Alexia Creeden | Programs
+Julia Jakuboski | Programs

-Jessica Tucker | Operations
+Hannah Rosmus | Operations